 The difference between water’s distribution and consumption can create issues of water scarcity in some regions.
 Difficulty in accessing freshwater is called water stress.

 With a rising global population, increasing water use per capita, and depleting reserves of groundwater, there's no doubt that blue gold, as water is sometimes called, is an increasingly precious resource.
-Read more about global water stress and explore an interactive map.
+Read more about global water stress and scarcity, and explore an interactive map.

 In addition to the amount of rainfall a country receives each year, the way a country manages its water is also very important.
 This process involves a series of policies and practices collectively called Water Resource Management (WRM).
 Water stress is usually measured by comparing the amount of renewable water in a particular place to the amount withdrawn per capita.
 When the amount withdrawn is greater than the renewable amount, a country is water stressed.
 When water stress reaches the point that the available clean water can no longer meet the needs (domestic, agricultural, industrial) of the local community, that community experiences a water crisis.